About SFSA 2023

-The Science Forum South Africa 2017 will take place during 7 – 8 December at the CSIR International Convention Centre, Pretoria, South Africa.
+The Science Forum South Africa 2023 will take place from 6 – 8 December at the CSIR International Convention Centre, Pretoria, South Africa.

 - To create a platform for a vibrant debate on the role of science, technology and innovation in society;